paragkapoorcs/pk1/automation/04_BigQuery_Dataset/readme.md

 **Observations:**

-1. A blank BigQuery Dataset is created with the name scm_dataset as
-    > given in above shot
+A blank BigQuery Dataset is created with the name scm_dataset as given in above screenshot.

 Copyright 2021 Google Inc. All rights reserved.